Indaclouds/LethalCompanyModder/README.md

 #### Install a curated preset of mods

-Install mods from a preser maintained by us on GitHub:
+Install mods from a preset maintained by us on GitHub:

 ```powershell
 & .\LethalCompanyModder.ps1 -Preset "Hardcore"